Cardiogenic shock: Pulmonary artery catheter

-A pulmonary artery catheter which can provide invasive hemodynamic monitoring (such as the pulmonary capillary wedge pressure, pulmonary artery pressure and other markers of heart function) can provide valuable information regarding disease severity and response to treatment.
-Invasive hemodynamic monitoring was associated with lower mortality in those with cardiogenic shock due to heart attack based on observational data, but randomized trials are lacking.
+A pulmonary artery catheter, which can provide invasive hemodynamic monitoring (such as the pulmonary capillary wedge pressure, pulmonary artery pressure, and other markers of heart function), can provide valuable information regarding disease severity and response to treatment.
+Invasive hemodynamic monitoring was associated with lower mortality in those with cardiogenic shock due to a heart attack based on observational data, but randomized trials are lacking.

 Biopsy

 When cardiomyopathy of an unknown cause is suspected as the cause of cardiogenic shock, a biopsy of heart muscle may be needed to make a definite diagnosis.

 Cardiac index

 If the cardiac index falls acutely below 2.2 L/min/m^{2}, the person may be in cardiogenic shock, but a consensus value is not established.

 Treatment

 Medication therapy

 Initial management of cardiogenic shock involves medications to augment the heart's function.
-Certain medications, such as dobutamine or milrinone, enhance the heart's pumping function and are often used first-line to improve the low blood pressure and delivery of blood to the rest of the body.
+Certain medications, such as dobutamine or milrinone, enhance the heart's pumping function and are often used first-line to improve low blood pressure and the delivery of blood to the rest of the body.

 Patients who have cardiogenic shock unresponsive to medication therapy may be candidates for more advanced options such as a mechanical circulatory support device.
 There are several types of mechanical circulatory support devices, the most common being intra-aortic balloon pumps, left ventricular assist devices, and venous-arterial extra-corporeal membrane oxygenation.
-It is important to note, however, that none of these devices are permanent solutions but rather are a bridge to a more definitive therapy such as a heart transplantion, surgical correction of heart, or coronary revascularization.
+None of these devices is a permanent solution but rather is a bridge to a more definitive therapy, such as a heart transplantation, surgical correction of the heart, or coronary revascularization.